LHCfitNikhef/smefit_release/docs/source/data_theory/rotation.md

 ```eval_rst
 .. _rotation:
 ```
-# Fits in a different basis
+# Basis rotation
 It is possible to perform a fit in any desired basis.
 The user then needs to specify the rotation matrix between the fitting and the Warsaw basis.
 This has to be specified in a ``.json`` file, whose absolute path has to be placed in the runcard
 ```yaml
 rotation: /path/to/rotatio/matrix/rotation.json